A frequent question we hear from parents is,

 Hopefully by dinner the room will be clean.
-But if it’s not, sit down with your child and tell him that he needs to tidy his room, and keep it clean for 24 hours, in order to earn his phone back.
+If it’s not, sit down with your child and tell him that he needs to tidy his room and keep it clean for 24 hours, in order to earn his phone back.

 An effective consequence requires kids to practice a behavior that needs improving.
 Otherwise they are just doing time.

-If your family is working on consequences, you can find a great article here: Why Don’t Consequences Work for My Teen?
+If your family is working on consequences, you might find this article helpful: Why Don’t Consequences Work for My Teen?
 Here’s Why and How to Fix It.

 Thanks for being with us here.
 Feel free to share your thoughts with the Empowering Parents community below.